 Even if you don’t fancy a spell working in the US this year, job hunters and ETF participants should look across the pond to get an idea of the biggest investment trends and where future job opportunities could arise in Europe as a result.

-Some of them might shift over to Europe in the near future, some might take a few years longer – and some might never successfully hit European shores – but take 2017 as an opportunity to review the largest, most important trends and think about how they could affect your own career path.
+Some of them might shift over to Europe in the near future, some might take a few years longer – and some might never successfully hit European shores – but take this year as an opportunity to review the largest, most important trends and think about how they could affect your own career path.

 1) Sustainable investing